kenny2817/CaballoLoco_processor/README.md

 ## Folder Structure

+Each implementation has its own folder with the following structure:

-- `modules/`: Contains the source files for all the individual modules of the processor combined with the testbenches.
+- `mod/`: Contains the source files for all the individual modules of the processor combined with the testbenches.
-- `pkgs/`: Contains the source files for all the packages used in the project.
+- `pkg/`: Contains the source files for all the packages used in the project.
+- `tc/`: Contains the source files for all the testbenches.
-- `docs/`: Contains documentation related to the project, such as design specifications, architectural diagrams, or any other relevant information.
+- `doc/`: Contains documentation related to the project, such as design specifications, architectural diagrams, or any other relevant information.
 Here you will find schemas of the various implementations.
+- `Makefile`: Icarus verilog Makefile.

 ## Contents